Archidayxd/magebit-project/readme.md

 #Main project for Megabit / Testing Git

 - Testing second commit
 - Testing sync with git
 - One more test
+- Changing branch test